luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 cluster.yml to see the definition of Ceph Cluster.
 As per limitations of lab environment, Ceph pods will use HostPath resources in worker nodes at /var/lib/rook, instead of dedicated disks.
 For production environments, dedicated disks will be required for Monitor rocksdb databases and for Object Storage Daemon devices OSDs.
+It will create:
-All pods: 3 monitor, 1 manager, 4 osds are create in new rook-ceph namespace.
+* All pods: 3 monitor, 1 manager, 4 osds in the rook-ceph namespace.

 Watch until all components have been created, producing a Ceph Cluster completely deployed by Rook.

 ```
 cat cluster.yml